Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Procedure for simulations and gravity field recovery

-After simulating realistic observations with sensor models, GFR was performed by two software packages in Fortran: Quantum Accelerometry (QACC) and GRADIO, both developed at the Institute of Geodesy at Leibniz University Hannover \citep[][]{Wu2016} and run at the Leibniz University IT Service computational cluster due to their high computational demands.
-Their workflow is identical and explained in details in subsection \ref{subsec:gfr_qacc_gradio}.
-In short, noise time-series representing ACCs (from ACME) and inter-satellite range sensors errors are added to the noise-free range rate and range acceleration time series (from XHPS).
-The synthesized data are used to estimate gravity field parameters from different future gravimetry mission concepts and mission constellations.
-Then, obtained spherical harmonic (SH) coefficients are compared with the reference gravity field model.
-QACC software recovers the gravity field for ll-sst (GRACE type) while GRADIO does it for gradiometry cases (GOCE type).
+After simulating realistic observations with sensor models, GFR was performed by two software packages, programmed in Fortran: Quantum Accelerometry (QACC) and GRADIO, both developed at the Institute of Geodesy at Leibniz University Hannover \citep[][]{Wu2016} and run at the Leibniz University IT Service computational cluster due to their high computational demands.
+Their workflow is identical and explained in detail in subsection \ref{subsec:gfr_qacc_gradio}.
+In short, noise time-series representing ACCs (from ACME) and inter-satellite range sensor errors are added to the noise-free range rate and range acceleration time series (from XHPS).
+The synthesized data is used to estimate gravity field parameters of different future gravimetry mission concepts and mission constellations.
+Then, the obtained spherical harmonic (SH) coefficients are compared with the reference gravity field model.
+The QACC software recovers the gravity field for ll-SST cases (GRACE type) while GRADIO does it for gradiometry cases (GOCE type).